span9692/Mobile-Apps/README.md

 1. Jupyter Notebook (.ipynb) - Analysis of mobile gaming applications using Python.
 2. App Store Games (.csv)
-	- App Data - fgdfgdfg
+	- App Data - This file contains data for all the mobile gaming apps in the app store at that time.
+It provides us with useful information including the number of user ratings, the overall rating, and the different subgenres for each of the app.